 - Bitumen coated kraft paper

-Class III vapor retarders (greater than 10 perms):
+Class III vapor retarders (greater than 1.0 perms and less than or equal to 10 perms):

 - Gypsum board